 It's important to be open with your partner and discuss how you're feeling and what your needs are.
 Make time for each other by going on dates or having some quality time.
 Feeling loved, desired and secure is a core part of sexual relations.
 Remember, sexual intimacy does not always mean penetrative sex - it can be kissing, massage and oral sex too.

-For some women, systemic (ie circulating in the blood around the body) hormone replacement therapy (HRT) can help with the troublesome symptoms of the menopause, reducing overall distress and, in turn, impacting positively on libido.
-HRT is either given in systemic form (usually as tablets or patches, absorbed into the bloodstream) or topically (as vaginal creams, pessaries, etc).
+For some women, systemic - ie circulating in the blood around the body - hormone replacement therapy (HRT) can help with the troublesome symptoms of the menopause, reducing overall distress and, in turn, impacting positively on libido.
+HRT is either given in systemic form,usually as tablets or patches, absorbed into the bloodstream,or topically - as vaginal creams, or pessaries.
 Your GP can talk you through whether this might be an appropriate option for you.

 Due to its active role in libido, some studies suggest that additional testosterone replacement may have a benefit on improving sex drive in menopausal women.
 Testosterone is produced by the adrenal glands and the ovaries, and levels start to fall from middle age.
 A type of tablet HRT called tibolone, suitable for women whose periods have stopped, may increase testosterone-like activity in the body.
-Other forms of testosterone replacement include an implant (inserted under the skin) or a patch.
+Other forms of testosterone are usually in the form of a gel that you apply topically.

 In the UK, the National Institute for Health and Care Excellence guidance suggests testosterone's use for women with low sexual desire in whom HRT has failed.
 However, there are potential risks associated with androgen replacement and its use remains controversial.
 Currently there are no licensed products for testosterone replacement and it's not routinely recommended.